batden/Translations-for-Enlightenment/README.md

 # Translations-for-Enlightenment

-French translations for the Enlightenment project.
+French translations for the Enlightenment project :fr:

 *Hello les frenchies!
 We have put a lot of time and effort into this.*